hazelcast/hazelcast/hazelcast-documentation/src/PortableSerialization.md

 without explicitly registering class definition!`.

 There are two solutions to get rid of this exception.
-Either put a non-null portable class of the same type before any other operation, or manually register a class definition in serialization config as shown below.
+Either put a non-null portable class of the same type before any other operation, or manually register a class definition in serialization configuration as shown below.

 ```java
 Config config = new Config();